TessRoovers/ESG-Dashboard/README.md

 Welcome to the ESG Dashboard project!

-This project was developed as part of the course 'Tweedejaarsproject' by students of the Bachelor programme Artificial Intelligence (University of Amsterdam), in collaboration with Allen & Overy.
+This project was developed as part of the course 'Tweedejaarsproject' by students of the Bachelor programme Artificial Intelligence (University of Amsterdam).
+The aim of this project was to create a dashboard for the law firm Allen & Overy, displaying results of Natural Language Processing (NLP) applied to legal documents.

 ## Description
 This ESG Dashboard is a web-based dashboard that provides visualizations and analysis of Environmental, Social, and Governance (ESG) legal data.